KTBG: History

 KTBG signed on April 1, 1962 as KCMW under the ownership of the Central Missouri State College (now University of Central Missouri).
 In 1971 it began airing National Public Radio and jazz programming under the ownership of the University of Central Missouri.
 On August 19, 2001, the station adopted its current call letters and switched to the current format.
 The first song played after NPR's Morning Edition was "Some Bridges" by Jackson Browne.

 For years, KCMW (now KTBG) operated from a 443-foot tower on the Johnson/Lafayette County line.
 As a result, even though it operated at 97,000 watts, it only provided secondary coverage of Kansas City itself and was marginal at best west of the Missouri River.
 This was likely necessary to protect the University of Kansas' KJHK at adjacent 90.7.
+For many years, KTBG was also heard on 104.9 K285ER, a low-power translator in Osage Beach, Missouri.

+Over the years, KTBG has had competition in the AAA format from commercial stations in Kansas City: 97.3 KZPL (2003-2005), 99.7 KBLV (2008-2009), and 102.1 KCKC (2011-2014).

 On April 18, 2013 the University of Central Missouri Board of Governors signed a letter of intent to transfer ownership of KTBG to Public Television 19, owner of KCPT.
 Kliff Kuehl, CEO and President of KCPT, indicated that while some changes would take place to KTBG once the transfer was approved by the FCC, the station would maintain its current music format.

 After the transfer, the KTBG broadcast studios were moved to the KCPT building in Kansas City, and KTBG's transmitter was moved to a new tower 20 miles closer to Kansas City.
 Although still relatively short, at 547 feet, it still improved reception in the Kansas City metro.
 The reported sale price for the station was $1.1 million cash, plus an additional $550,000 in "in kind" services.

+KTBG is the official radio station of the Kansas City Current professional soccer team, broadcasting all of their games.

+Following the demise of Kansas City's commercial alternative stations 96.5 KRBZ and 105.1 KCJK, the stations ratings have increased.

+In 2025, KTBG was named a finalist for the National Association of Broadcasters Crystal Radio Awards for outstanding community service.